awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 The `AWS::ApplicationAutoScaling::ScalableTarget` resource specifies a resource that Application Auto Scaling can scale, such as an AWS::DynamoDB::Table or AWS::ECS::Service resource\.

+For more information, see [Getting started](https://docs.aws.amazon.com/autoscaling/application/userguide/getting-started.html) in the *Application Auto Scaling User Guide*\.

 **Note**
 If the resource that you want Application Auto Scaling to scale is not yet created in your account, add a dependency on the resource when registering it as a scalable target using the [DependsOn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) attribute\.

-For more information, see [RegisterScalableTarget](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_RegisterScalableTarget.html) in the *Application Auto Scaling API Reference*\.

 ## Syntax<a name="aws-resource-applicationautoscaling-scalabletarget-syntax"></a>